Code-Institute-Submissions/tlamidi-lam-bakery_JuneResub/README.md

 What make the bakery outlet unique was the sweetness in the bread.
 This in a way targeted largely some group of people, africans.
 The whole set up was very significant in general to the targeted community.
 The design is a simple one.
 With a picture of a loaf sliced

 I have the main heading that reads, " SWEET BREAD HOUSE".
 This is under h1 heading.
-Along side it are three anchors that tend to link to local page and server.
+Along side it are three anchors that tend to link to local page and server, html files.
+Nav element is a great grand parent to anchor that is wrapped inside the list element. wrap around the 3 anchors it all the three anchors

 The heading h1, is allign to the top left.
 And the anchor links are allign to the right.